Jun

 My sister posted a note on a family breakfast favorite: ‘Oatmeal Cake’.
 As she recalls, we first learned of Oatmeal Cake (a wonderful breakfast dish that my wife refuses to serve me because of the high fat content) at a retreat center up in the mountains of north central Pennsylvania.
 Maybe the low-fat version that Pamela posted could actually get made in the Townsend household?

-Mt.
-Zion Retreat Center
+Mount Zion Retreat Center

 The memory of Oatmeal Cake reminds me of the couple times we did go as a family to the retreat center.
 It was a beautiful location and a nice change to catch up with a childhood friend, Chip.
 I remember climbing the mountain, a tree that grew up between a massive rock, splitting it in two, and the good food.